 - You are at least 16 years old.

-- You attend one Orientation and one Introduction to Wildlife Rehabilitation (for animal care volunteers)
+- You attend one Orientation and one Introduction to Wildlife Rehabilitation class.

 - You work within the Center’s guidelines.

-- You volunteer at least four hours per week for two months (Note: We are not able to offer community service credit for animal care.)
+- You volunteer at least four (4) hours per week for at least three (3) months (Note: We are not able to offer community service credit for animal care.)

 - You begin with the knowledge that WCSV is a wildlife hospital, with the goal of successfully releasing our wild patients.